 I was keeping my little over $1,000 of student loan debt since I thought it would help my credit score.
 It was my oldest account.

 I then realized that a credit score was nothing more than a tool to get more debt.
 Thanks to Jeremy (Go Curry Cracker) for that realization.

 I made the final payment towards my loans in late Spring.

 My husband still had just over $36,000 left of debt from his undergrad when we started the year.

-He was lucky enough to work as a GA while getting his Masters and thus only had undergraduate debt.
+He was lucky enough to work part-time for his school while getting his Masters and thus only had undergraduate debt.

 I had just paid off my student loans and then I paid off my husband’s student loans less than 30 days after mine.